-Are you holding on to a property in Metro Atlanta and you aren’t exactly sure why?
+Are you holding on to a property in Marietta and you aren’t exactly sure why?
 Every day that you continue to own the property, you are spending money on it.
 Before you hold on to it for another day, consider the below points.
-It might be time to think about selling your Metro Atlanta home!
-How much does holding a property cost in Metro Atlanta?
+It might be time to think about selling your Marietta home!
+How much does holding a property cost in Marietta?
 Keep reading to find out!

 Property taxes can be high With recent changes to the tax code, they are no longer deductible either.
 As long as you are listed as the owner of the home, you will be responsible for the taxes on it.
 By selling your house in a timely manner, you can immediately end your tax obligation for the home.